 NERT ID Expired?

-The ID machine was updated in 2007.
-If you have a white ID card, you will need to take a new photo during the class.
-Please indicate this in your email.
 If you don't see a class that fits your schedule, please check back.
 The schedule is updated whenever a new class is confirmed.

 See Calendar for dates and times

 NERT Training Day

 Every 3rd Saturday...NERT training day takes place on the third Saturday of every month.
 For April and October, a Citywide Drill is held.
 For the remaining 10 months, 2-3 different topics are offered to advance your training or to review and improve on basic NERT skills.